REGION_ID is an abbreviated code that Google assigns

-Requests from the Cron Service will also contain a HTTP header:
+Requests from the Cron Service add the following header:

 See Securing URLs for cron for more details.

 Requests coming from other App Engine applications will include a header identifying the app making the request, if the requesting app is using the URL Fetch Service:

 See the App Identity documentation for more details.